kevinblighe/ClinicalGradeDNAseq/README.md

+<b><i>NB - this code / pipeline remains mostly untouched since it was first written by me in 2013 / 14!
+It would be designed differently were it written today.
+Placing it here on GitHub is primarily to archive it.
+Although it runs AOK in its current state, anyone re-using this code should be aware of this and make changes as you see fit.</i></b>

 # ClinicalGradeDNAseq
 Automated next generation DNA sequencing analysis pipeline suited for clinical tests, with >99.9% sensitivity to Sanger sequencing at read-depth>18.